Bricktech2000/Atto-8/spec/microprocessor.md

 ## Overview

-The Atto-8 microprocessor is a minimalist stack-based processor implementing the Atto-8 microarchitecture as defined in [/spec/microarchitecture.md](../spec/microarchitecture.md).
+The Atto-8 microprocessor is a minimalist stack-based processor implementing the Atto-8 microarchitecture as specified in [/spec/microarchitecture.md](../spec/microarchitecture.md).
 It is designed to keep logic IC count to a minimum while still being a complete implementation of the Atto-8 microarchitecture, only consisting of one full adder, one NAND gate and a few latches.
 It is intended to be used as a learning tool for students and hobbyists, and as a basis for more complex processors.

 ![Atto-8 Microprocessor Diagram](../misc/assets/microprocessor.png)